 - Plan some one-on-one time with each of your kids.
 Move out of your comfort zone—or try something new that you know your child enjoys—in an effort to bond with him or her.

 - Take a sober inventory of the attitudes and lifestyle that you’re modeling for the children in your life.
 Do you make insensitive jokes about others?
 Which of your habits or choices would you be horrified to see your children follow?
 “Like father like son” is more than a cute cliché; often it can be eye-opening and scary.
-(Consider reviewing this list with your bride or a close friend.)
+(Consider reviewing this list with your wife or a close friend.)

 - Make a list of the children in your neighborhood who need a dad’s influence.
 Check that list regularly, and commit to making some small or large, positive contribution to that child’s life during the next month.
 Include him or her at a family meal, social outing, or trip to the ice cream store.

-- Look again at those areas I mentioned where you can help your children thrive: academically, socially, physically and spiritually.
+- Look again at those areas where you can help your children thrive: academically, socially, physically and spiritually.
 Come up with a plan for how you’ll address each area in a specific way with each of your children.

 You can read George Will’s commentary here.